im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 Also, to visualize the ES indices we are going to use two tools: [Elasticsearch Head](https://github.com/tobias74/ES-head) and [Dejavu](https://github.com/appbaseio/dejavu).

-## Starting with Flowable Work: Initializr
+## Starting a Flowable Work project with the Flowable Initializr

 The best way to start a new flowable project is to use the [Flowable Initializr](https://initializr.flowable.io/).